wojtekwtf/payment-api-sandbox/README.md

-# Teller Sandbox
+# Payment Sandbox

-Hello Stevie & Dan! 👋

-This is the repo for the recruitment task that Tim gave me.
-Hope you will enjoy it!

-I recorded a short video walk-through, for easier testing / getting familiar with the project.
-Hope you enjoy it! *PLACEHOLDER*

-The API has been deployed with [Gigalixir](https://teller-sandbox.gigalixirapp.com/accounts/) (without the LiveDashboard)
+A fun & short Elixir implementation of a CRUD payments API.
+Features include:
+- Historical transactions should be generated going back a few months for an account, with new transactions appearing over time
+- Repeat requests should return the same account information however the balances should behave like a real bank account and occasionally change
+- The sum of the transactions should match the balance of the account resource they are associated with
+- No databases or data stores — the data is generated in real time on server
+- Token authentication (however it doesn't identify the user – just check for token properties)
 ## API structure

 ### Authorization header
 Sandbox requests require a header `Authorization`.
-Its value should be a string starting with word `test_`.
+Its value should be a 28 characters long string starting with `test_`.
 You can obtain it with the `GET /token` endpoint.

 ### Endpoints